open-cloud/open-cloud.github.io.old/devguide_helloworld.md

 ### Synchronizer

 The Synchronizer makes the service operational.
 It does this by converting the configuration specified in the data models into directives for the back­end platform.
 This corresponds to bringing up VMs, configuring those VMs, and issuing commands to the OS.

 For each object (Django model), the synchronizer contains a synchronization step.
 There are two parts to each step: a Python wrapper that acts a as a translator between the service's abstract configuration and the concrete configuration of the back­end system, and an Ansible playbook that actually communicates the latter configuration to the back­end.
-More details on the anatomy of the synchronizer and its steps can be Developer Guide found in the
+More details on the anatomy of the synchronizer and its steps can be Developer Guide.

-.
 The following looks at the HelloWorld synchronizer in  more detail.

 The goal of the HelloWorld synchronizer is to instantiate a new VM with an Apache Web server installed, and drop in a web page containing text provided by the user.
 Since it